nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 Configure the MCUboot bootloader with the following options:

-* ``CONFIG_BOOT_SIGNATURE_KEY_FILE`` - This option defines the path to the private key that is used to sign the application and that is used by the bootloader to verify the application signature.
+* :kconfig:`CONFIG_BOOT_SIGNATURE_KEY_FILE` - This option defines the path to the private key that is used to sign the application and that is used by the bootloader to verify the application signature.
   The key must be defined only in the MCUboot bootloader configuration file.
 * :kconfig:`CONFIG_IMG_MANAGER` and :kconfig:`CONFIG_MCUBOOT_IMG_MANAGER` - These options allow the application to manage the DFU image.
   Enable both of them only for configurations that support :ref:`background DFU <nrf_desktop_bootloader_background_dfu>`.